OetziCS/dynamicweather/README.md

 * Clear
 * Clouds

-See all types + the returning JSOn Format here: https://openweathermap.org/weather-conditions
+See all types + the returning JSON Format here: https://openweathermap.org/weather-conditions

 ## Why using this complicated Method when I can just acces the API directly in the Game